bwsw/t-streams/docs/source/Ts-Architecture.rst

 .. figure:: _static/Architecture-Server2.png

 The Server consists of two parts: Master and Slave.
 All operations that include state change (i.e. create, update, delete a transaction) are performed on Master.
 They are orderly written to Server's internal commit log.
-If any data exist in the operations, they are saved to the Server local storage.

 Slave reads the operations from the commit log and stores them to a database (RocksDB).
 RocksDB has a very important feature – an atomic batch operation which allows implementing atomic and reliable commit logs processing.
 Slave performs all operations for data retrieving.
 It reads data from RocksDB to send it to Consumer/Subscriber.